camfindlay/nzgoal-se/pages/introduction.md

 ##### 6

-NZGOAL-SE is not concerned with the proprietary versus open source debate or with the considerations that agencies may wish to take into account when using existing open source software for their own internal purposes.[^1] Its sole focus is on the public release and open source licensing by agencies of software they own or are authorised to release and license.
+NZGOAL-SE is not concerned with the proprietary versus FOSS debate or with the considerations that agencies may wish to take into account when using existing FOSS for their own internal purposes.[^1] Its sole focus is on the public release and FOSS licensing by agencies of software they own or are authorised to release and license.

 [^1]: On these topics, see the Australian Government’s _A Guide to Open Source Software for Australian Government Agencies_ (version 2.0, June 2011) at [http://www.finance.gov.au/files/2012/04/AGuidetoOpenSourceSoftware.pdf](http://www.finance.gov.au/files/2012/04/AGuidetoOpenSourceSoftware.pdf)